AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

 Aviatrix Gateway to Check Point(R77.30)
 ============================================

-This document describes how to build an IPSec tunnel based site2cloud connection between Aviatrix Gateway and Check Point Firewall.
+This document describes how to build an IPsec tunnel based Site2Cloud connection between Aviatrix Gateway and Check Point Firewall.
 To simulate an on-prem Check Point Firewall, we use a Check Point CloudGuard IaaS firewall VM at AWS VPC.

 Network setup is as following: